ejnguyen1/cse15L-lab-report/week1-lab-report.md

   ls -lat
   cat <path1> <path2> etc
   ```
+  - You can also try out a combination of the above commands and symbols.
   - Here is an example of testing some of the above commands:
   ![Image](https://user-images.githubusercontent.com/122569733/212422456-a48bdc8c-b269-40eb-b637-4e2f1dbe71ba.png)
   - To exit the remote server in your terminal, use the command Ctrl+D